SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

-A global actor generalizes the concept of actor isolation to state that's spread out in several different places in code --- such as multiple types, files, and modules --- and makes it possible to safely assess global variables from concurrent code.
+A global actor generalizes the concept of actor isolation to state that's spread out in several different places in code --- such as multiple types, files, and modules --- and makes it possible to safely access global variables from concurrent code.
 The actor that the global actor provides as the value of its `shared` property serializes access to all this state.